 - 5G and a new Snapdragon chipset?

-We do know about the Pixel 5a is that it won’t have unlimited free uploads to Google Photos, as this is being restricted from Pixel 2 to Pixel 5 and won’t be available on future Pixel devices.
+We also know the Pixel 5a won’t have unlimited free uploads to Google Photos, as this is being restricted from Pixel 2 to Pixel 5 and won’t be available on future Pixel devices.
 Instead, you’ll have to use your own Google Drive storage if you want to keep on storing your snaps in the cloud.

 The Pixel 4a isn’t the most feature-rich device around, however it does have a few high-end components.
 We’d hope the 5a sticks with the FHD+ OLED panel with HDR support, possibly upping the 60Hz refresh rate to a smoother 90Hz.
 Phones like the Moto G30 have already offered 90Hz on a budget, so hopefully Google won’t keep this feature restricted to the Pixel 6.